 Ad Clicks ÷ Ad Impressions = Click-Through Rate

 As one of the classic performance marketing metrics, you’re going to be bumping into CTR a lot.
 But CTR is much more than just a metric.
-In fact. because advertisers typically pay publishers for every ad click, CTR affects the bottom line for both sides in the advertising partnership.
+In fact. because advertisers typically pay publishers for every ad click, CTR affects the bottom line for both sides of the advertising partnership.

 So, in light of the importance of CTR in your everyday PPC activities, we’ve summarized 7 things you really should know about your CTR.
 Just by internalizing these points, you’ll go a long way to understanding how CTR works, and what you can do about your CTR to make it better than it is today.